 From Camael to Camelot

-In the dome of St. Paul’s Cathedral in Rome we see the following image.
+In the dome of St. Paul’s Cathedral in Rome, we see the following image.
 Enthroned Christ sits in the middle.
 On the left, there is an archangel Uriel (bright), holding a Sun-like shield – spring in Aries.
 On the right, we see Zophiel (from zophos, darkness) holding a Moon-like shield.
 Under him there is a Camael, holding the grail and staff instead of the usual flaming sword.

 Interestingly, Arthurian myth stayed faithful to the older Pre-Christian narrative.
-As we saw, King Arthur apparently lived during the 5th century AD, but in reality, the myth is probably even older than that.
+As we saw, King Arthur lived during the 5th century AD, but in reality, the myth is probably even older than that.
 As some authors already noticed, it could have been brought to Brittain via Sarmatian mercenaries, which Romans brought on the island.
 Or perhaps its origins are even older and relate to some of the first settlers of the Iron age.

 In any case, it seems that the Arthurian myth is an echo of a much older tradition.

-Officially, the European Iron age started in Aegean and Balkans, around the twelfth century BC.
+Officially, the European Iron age started in the Aegean and Balkans, around the twelfth century BC.
 Scholars are undecided whether it came there from Anatolia or Caucasus.
 Iron was known in Assyrian Niniveh already around 3,000 BC.
 But if we add the similarities between the Asian myths and those of Europe, my two cents would go on the Caucasus.
 In this case, the Scythians and Sarmatians are truly the only people capable of spreading this influence.

-However, it is possible that the iron age arrived in Balkans first, and from there reached Aegean with the Dorian invasion.
-On the Serbian archaeological site of Hisar Hill, two needles were discovered, dated to 14th century BC.
+However, it is possible that the iron age arrived in Balkans first, and from there reached the Aegean with the Dorian invasion.
+On the Serbian archaeological site of Hisar Hill, two needles were discovered, dated to the 14th century BC.
 The fascinating thing about these needles is their structure.
 They are made from 98,86% pure iron, which cannot rust.
-This is an impossible feat, even for modern standards.
+This is an impossible feat, even by modern standards.
 The only similar structure on earth is the famous Iron pillar of Delhi – another strange connection between Europe and Asia.